 Doing something different from programming can help you a lot to distance yourself from your source of stress.

 You should try to come back to a more detached and playful state concerning your interests, programming included.
 Try to learn a new language for example and experiment with it.
-Begin a side project which really interest you.
+Begin a side project which really motivate you.
 Don’t expect too much, focus on the process, and enjoy!

 Take Seriously The Burnout Vampire